MYTHS and FACTS About Alcohol

-Call 911 immediately if person is:
+Call 911 ASAP if a Person is:

-- Unconscious, cannot be woken up or can only be awakened for a short time.
+- Unconscious, cannot be woken up or can only be awakened for a short time

-- Exhibits respiratory difficulties, including slow, labored breathing – 10 breaths per minute or less is a MEDICAL EMERGENCY.
+- Exhibits respiratory difficulties, including slow, labored breathing (10 breaths per minute or less is a MEDICAL EMERGENCY).

-- Blue under the fingernails or at gums.
+- Blue under the fingernails or at gums

-- Cold, clammy, and has bluish skin
+- Cold, clammy, and/or bluish skin

-- Vomiting while semiconscious or unconscious.
+- Vomiting while semiconscious or unconscious

 Tips for Reduced-Risk Partying

-- Plan ahead.
+- Plan ahead!
 Set a limit and stick to it.

 - Alternate between alcoholic drinks and water in order to stay hydrated and space out your alcohol intake.